 A student shall be excused from attending classes, or other required activities, including examinations, for the observance of a religious holy day, including travel for such purposes.
-A "religious holy day" means a holy day observed by a religion whose places of worship are exempt from property taxation under Section 11.20, Tax Code.
+A "religious holy day"

 A student whose absence is excused under this provision may not be penalized for that absence and shall be allowed to take an examination or complete an assignment within a reasonable time after the absence.
 The instructor may appropriately respond if the student fails to satisfactorily complete the assignment or examination.